digdugdirk a month ago

 You can also roll your own with selenium and c vision or selectors.

-TZubiri 2 days ago
+TZubiri a month ago

 Or just use Chatgpt.